1. Blog

 Canned Pumpkin

-The fiber in pumpkin pie filling (the plain pumpkin kind with no other additives) can help with both constipation and diarrhea.
+The fiber in pumpkin pie filling (the plain pumpkin kind with no other additives) may help with both constipation and diarrhea.
 Canned pumpkin works well for mild constipation by bulking up your dog’s stool and adding moisture to make the feces pass more easily.
 Moderation is important because too much can cause diarrhea.

 Feed Wet Dog Food